whatyouhide/whatyouhide.github.io/content/posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc/index.md

 Rootsymbol list.
 ```

 We're almost finished!
-We only need to convert the parsed lists to Elixir lists.
+The last thing we need to do is convert the parsed lists to Elixir lists.
 We can do this in the Erlang code associated with each parsing rule.
 In these Erlang expressions, we have some special atoms available: `'$1'`, `'$2'`, `'$3'` and so on. `yecc` replaces them with the value returned by the Erlang code associated with the category at the same index on the right-hand side of the rule.
 I just heard you thought "*what?!*"; you're right, this is way easier to understand in practice:

 ```
 list ->